UK Locksmiths Don’t Need Qualifications! Why I Became a Qualified Master Locksmith

 My head was pounding by the end of the day but I felt that I had done my best and stayed calm under pressure.

 Then I just had to wait for the results.
-I received a letter 3 weeks later to say I was now MLA qualified, I had passed!
+3 weeks later I received a letter to say I was now MLA qualified, I had passed!
+I was now one of a small percentage (approx 5%) of UK Locksmiths to be a certified Master Locksmith.
 I was elated!

-I was now one of a small percentage of Locksmiths to be a certified Master Locksmith.
+There are approximately 6500 locksmiths in the UK.
 Believe it or not the majority of locksmiths never acquire a qualification for locksmithing.
-It’s good to know this if you are looking for an emergency locksmith in North London .
-Some may be competent locksmiths but there is no guarantee unless you choose MLA http://www.locksmiths.co.uk/.
-You could end up trusting your security to one of many cowboy locksmiths.
+It’s good to know this if you are looking for an emergency locksmith in North London.
+You can read here about how to choose a reliable locksmith.

-I realised that my fear of exams in the past was due to the wrong environment and set of circumstances.
+I realised that my dislike of exams in the past was due to the wrong environment and set of circumstances.
 We are not all suited to the mainstream path of education.
 I strongly believe in the importance of supporting individuals to be individuals and to work with their strengths and what they enjoy.
-Being pushed to fit in with the majority can have a negative and destructive effect.

 I went back to work with Albert with a new found confidence.
 Time passed and I considered the idea of setting up on my own but decided that the opportunity to continue learning from Albert would stand me in good stead.

-Then fate gave me another shove.
-I was made redundant by the company.
-At the time it was very difficult.
-I had a wife and young baby to support and it was a scary time in my life.
 That was the end of a great positive chapter in my life and it was now up to me to create a new one!
-This is what I will share with you in my next diary post.
+This is what I share with you in my next diary post about starting out as a self employed locksmith.